 The important thing to understand about net effective rent is that it represents a temporary rental amount that is likely to increase once your free rent promotions expire.
 If you’re planning on moving at the end of your lease, it’s worth signing a deal with lower net effective rent thanks to a promotion like a month of free rent.
 On the other hand, if you plan on renewing your lease agreement, be prepared to pay significantly more long-term as your actual monthly rent payment will be much higher than your net rent.

-With housing prices in New York being so steep, landlords often have to find creative ways to attract tenants.
+With housing prices in cities like New York being so steep, landlords often use move-in specials and concessions to attract tenants.
 One of these strategies includes offering a free month if the tenant agrees to sign for a certain period.
 For example, many landlords will offer 1 free month on a 13-month lease, which means that you get to stay in the apartment for a free month after paying rent for the entire year.

 These types of leases are typically advertised at the net effective rent, which means the price reflects the savings of that additional month.
 This is a common practice as it helps a property owner attract more tenants and can help rent a vacant unit out quickly without having to offer a lower rent payment that might be harder to increase after the first year.
 Advertising the net effective rental rate is simply a great marketing tool for landlords and their real estate agents.

 Calculating net effective rent is important as it gives prospective renters a better idea of their costs over the term of a lease.
-If they receive large landlord concessions like multiple free months, the base rent might seem 15-20% higher than the net rent, which better represents their costs.
+If they receive large landlord concessions like multiple free months, the base rent might seem 15% to 20% higher than the net rent, which better represents their costs.

 However, prospective tenants need to keep in mind that the net effective rent is not what you’ll be paying each month.
 So, you should still budget accordingly.
 If you see an apartment being listed at a net effective rent, it’s important to calculate the gross rent as well to fully understand your financial obligation.